 Best Kitchen Cabinet Locks

-This set comes with 10 locks and two keys, which is nice for moms who have a lot of cabinets to protect and who don’t relish the idea of only having one key in case they are too sleep deprived to remember where they put it.
+This set comes with ten locks and two keys, which is nice if you have a lot of cabinets in your kitchen and don’t relish the idea of only having one key.

-The locks are only visible on the inside of your cabinet so there will be nothing on the outside of the cabinet to draw in your curious child.
-That means they’ll have no additional reason to check out your cabinets.
-And since your child won’t be able to reach these locks, there will be no way for them to open them.
+The locks are only visible on the inside of your cabinet, so there’s nothing on the outside to draw in your curious child.
+And since your child won’t be able to reach the locks, there’ll be no way for them to open them.

-These magnetic locks don’t require any drilling — you’ll just use adhesive strips to get them to stick to the cabinet.
+These locks don’t require any drilling.
+Just use the adhesive strips to get them to stick to the cabinet.

-- You can’t even tell there is a lock installed.
+- You can’t even tell there’s a lock installed.

 - No drilling required.